-Patrice Tanaka, Founder & Chief Joy Officer of Joyful Planet LLC, interviews people who are actively living their purpose and contributing to a more joyful planet.
-This interview spotlights Leslie Grossman, speaker, trainer, author, coach and advocate for women’s leadership development.
+Patrice Tanaka, Founder & Chief Joy Officer of Joyful Planet LLC, interviews people who are actively living their purpose and leveraging their greatest talent, expertise and passion to help create a more joyful planet.
+This interview spotlights Daryl McCullough, CEO, Citizen Relations.

-PT: And once you determined your purpose how did you begin to actively live it?
+PT: Once you determined your purpose how did you begin to (more) actively live it?
+What did you do?

 PT: Did knowing your purpose in life change what you do in your professional life in any way?
-How about in your personal life?
+Or, in your personal life?

 PT: How does it feel to be living your life’s purpose?
-Does it inform the choices and decisions you make about your life?
+Specifically, how would you describe it in terms of the success, fulfillment and joy you experience?

 PT: What are your greatest hopes and dreams for the life purpose you have chosen?